 The proof of Theorem~\ref{shorten w subbundle} will use the following lemma.
-In it, we view $E''$ as the subset of $E$ consisting of the set of points whose fibrewise $E'$ coordinate is zero, i.e., the preimage under $p'$ of the zero set of $E'$.
+In it, we view $E'$ as the subset of $E$ consisting of the set of points whose fibrewise $E''$ coordinate is zero, i.e., the preimage under $p''$ of the zero section of $E''$.

 \begin{Lemma} \labell{Hamiltonians separate} Let $(B,\omega_B)$ be a symplectic manifold, let $E \to B$ be a symplectic vector bundle, and let $E'$ and $E''$ be symplectic sub-bundles such that $E = E' \oplus E''$.
-Let $\omega_{E'}$ be a coupling form on $E'$ and let $\omega_E$ be a compatible coupling form on $E$ (cf.~\eqref{wha}).
+Let $\omega_{E'}$ be a coupling form on $E'$ and let $\omega_E$ be a coupling form on $E$ that is compatible with $\omega_{E'}$ in the sense of~\eqref{wha}.
 Let $U'$ be a neighbourhood of the zero section in $E'$ where $\omega_{E'}$ is non-degenerate, and let $U$ be a neighbourhood of the zero section in $E$ where $\omega_E$ is non-degenerate and that is contained in ${p'}^{-1}(U')$.

 Let $g'_1, \ldots, g'_k \colon U' \to \R$ be smooth functions whose Hamiltonian vector fields in $U'$ are nowhere all tangent to the zero section of $E'$.
 Let $g_1,\ldots,g_k \colon U \to \R$ be their pullbacks under $p'|_U \colon U \to U'$.
 Then, at each point of the zero section of $E$, the Hamiltonian vector fields of $g_1,\ldots,g_k$ are tangent to $E'$ and are not all tangent to the zero section of $E$. \end{Lemma}